Hearing Hope

 • Non-Invasive: It is a safe and non-invasive procedure.
 This makes it suitable for patients of all ages, including those sensitive to more invasive procedures.

 • Objective Results: Provides reliable and objective data.
-Unlike behavioral tests that require patient responses, BERA does not rely on subjective input, ensuring consistency in results.
+Unlike behavioural tests that require patient responses, BERA does not rely on subjective input, ensuring consistency in results.

 • Early Intervention: Facilitates early detection and intervention for hearing impairments.
 Early diagnosis can lead to timely management, improving the quality of life for patients.